JohannesNakayama/tsh/notes/roadmap.md

 - [ ] use flake-parts or manual setup in flake instead of flake-utils?

 - [ ] check impurity in nix package definition -> can it be removed?

-- [ ] how are migrations packaged when compiling the program? do I have to put them into the data dir too?

 - [ ] get timestamps as u128 instead of i64